kazabooboo/gizra.com/app/_posts/2014-11-23-todo-restful.md

 (Note that I could have kept the demo app completely unchanged and do this on the server side by writing a custom RESTful formatter that would wrap the result as expected by the app)

 Keeping with "The Gizra Way" obsession with best practices, the entire package is published as an [installation profile](https://github.com/Gizra/todo_restful#todomvc-adaptation-to-drupals-restful).
-We even added a Behat test to verify it's installed properly :) Go ahead and try it out at http://gizra.github.io/todo_restful
+It even has a Behat test to verify it's installed properly!
+Go ahead and [try](http://gizra.github.io/todo_restful) the app.